TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Modify Model
-- Modify the description and schema of model
+- Modifies the description and schema of model.
 - Model name cannot be changed.

 #### Request